Olli1080/vue-3-ssr-reproduction/README.md

 This changes only after navigation

 The project can be run in dev or production mode by altering the variable isDev in line 10 in entry.ts

+Edit: This issue has been fixed with vue@3.0.10